Comparison between UCaaS and CCaaS

 For example, let's say a customer called a tour operator to ask about customizing a holiday and later sent an email with the preferred dates.
 CCaaS links both conversations and hence even if the agent who initially spoke to the customer isn't available, the person responding to the email will automatically know what is being talked about.

-CCaaS also improves customer service by to relevant departments and minimizing unanswered calls.
+CCaaS also improves customer service by routing calls to relevant departments and minimizing unanswered calls.
 What's more, many services transcribe voicemail messages and deliver the same to email inboxes so that they can be resolved quicker.

 Quick Contact Center Setup

-CCaaS makes it possible for even small companies to set up a where customers can reach them.
+CCaaS makes it possible for even small companies to set up a contact center where customers can reach them.
 Firstly, companies do not need to invest in additional hardware and the service provider takes responsibility for all updates and troubleshooting.

 In turn, this reduces the need for an IT support team.
 Secondly, everyone need not be in the same office to stay connected.
 The CCaaS system is built for remote workers and as long as your agents have a working internet connection, they can stay connected to the platform.
 Thirdly, you can easily get toll-free or local numbers in countries other than your own without the hassle of setting up international offices.